srerickson/ucsb-writing-data/README.md

 - `outputs/mxbai_embeddings_nonnorm.parquet`
 - `outputs/openai_3small.parquet`

-The script expects the raw survey results in `data/reflections.csv`, an OpenAPI key, and the Ollama service running locally.
+The script expects the full raw survey results in `data/reflections.csv`, an OpenAPI key, and the Ollama service running locally.
 For this project, the script was run on MacOS v15.3.1 with Ollama v0.4.4.

 Usage example:
 ```bash